AllenNeuralDynamics/aind-fiber-photometry-pipeline/README.md

 * [aind-generic-quality-control-evaluation-aggregator](https://github.com/AllenNeuralDynamics/aind-generic-quality-control-evaluation-aggregator): Combines QC outputs into one QC JSON

+It currently handles both behavior processing and fiber photometry processing for Pavlovian and Dynamic Foraging tasks but will eventually be split into dedicated pipelines for each.

+The (work in progress) Dynamic Foraging task pipeline can be seen here: [dynamic foraging pipeline](https://codeocean.allenneuraldynamics.org/capsule/2034050/tree)
 # Input

 Currently, the pipeline supports the following input data types: